OshanJayawardana/Project-The-First-Light/README.md

 ![cover](resources/cover.png)

 Project is still in it's development stage.
-Project is being done by five Undergraduates of University of Moratuwa.
+Project is being done by a group of five Undergraduates of University of Moratuwa.

 ---